proflare/proflare.github.io/_pages/about.md

   <h4>Industry Path</h4>

-  <p>If he choose the industry path, his preference is to join one of the prestigious national laboratories in the U.S. or top companies conducting research aligned with his interests.</p>
+  <p>If he chooses the industry path, his preference is to join one of the prestigious national laboratories in the U.S. or top companies conducting research aligned with his interests.</p>

   <h4>Academic Path</h4>

-  <p>If he pursue an academic career, he aspires to become an Assistant Professor.
-In this role, he envision:</p>
+  <p>If he pursues an academic career, he aspires to become an Assistant Professor.
+In this role, he envisions:</p>

   <ul>
     <li>Establishing a research laboratory focused on advancing nondestructive evaluation using terahertz techniques and artificial intelligence.</li>